Mia-FGB/MARMOT/README.md

-# Emergent Pathogen pipeline scripts

-This repository contains scripts for detecting emergent pathogens in nanopore sequencing data.
-The pipeline processes raw nanopore reads, applies quality filtering, maps reads to a reference database, and generates statistics for downstream analysis.
-Linked to - ei/projects/9/9742f7cc-c169-405d-bf27-cd520e26f0be/data/results/nanopore_PHIbase_analysis_scripts
+# 🐹 MARMOT

+Metagenomic Alignment and Reporting for Monitoring Of Threats MARMOT is a modular pipeline for detecting potential pathogens from Nanopore sequencing data.
+It performs quality filtering, alignment, and summary reporting — making it easy to go from raw reads to actionable microbial insights.

 ## Table of Contents
 - [Usage](#usage)